TheFlamethrowerProject/flamethrower/README.md

 # DIY Flamethrower - This is not a toy

-<sub>This repository is still under construction.
-Links may be innactive and not all files have been uploaded.</sub>
 <sup>This repository is still under construction.
 Links may be innactive and not all files have been uploaded.</sup>
 <!-- ![](Media/Logo.jpg)   -->